 The Advisory Committee will identify a group of Finalists, who will then participate in a matching process with placement sites.
 Finalists will receive a folder of the available placement sites, schedule an individual consultation with ILAS Staff to discuss, and rank their top choices of organizations where they would like to interview.
 ILAS Staff will assign and coordinate interviews with 2-4 placement sites, either in-person or via Skype.
 Both students and placement site will fill out evaluation forms after the interviews, and based on these evaluations, ILAS Staff will match Finalists to Placements sites to find the best mutually beneficial fit.
 Finalists will then be offered a placement site, and if they accept this placement, they become a CAPS Fellow.

-Semi-Finalist interviews with the Advisory Committee will take place on the first Saturday in February, and Finalist interviews with placement sites will be in late February-early March.
+Semi-Finalist interviews with the Advisory Committee will take place on Saturday February 2, 2019, and Finalist interviews with placement sites will be in late February-early March.
 Fellows and their placements will be confirmed in early April.

 Applicants who have a conflict and will be unable to come for the Interview Day must contact the Institute for Leadership and Service as soon as possible at email@example.com to offer dates and times in order to work out an alternate interview time.
 Having this information in advance will expedite the interview process of scheduling interviews for all Semi-Finalists.

 Yes!
 We are able to conduct interviews via Skype.
 If you have times of limited Internet access, the application form will prompt you to let us know so that we can plan ahead to schedule interviews in a timely manner.